nivedithabinu/MedAgent-X/README.md

 > **An Agentic AI Research Assistant powered by Retrieval-Augmented Generation (RAG)**

 MedAgent-X is a full-stack AI application designed to accelerate clinical research.
-Instead of manually navigating hundreds of pages, researchers can upload a clinical PDF, ask questions in natural language, generate knowledge graphs, and export AI-generated presentation slides—all within seconds.
+Instead of manually navigating hundreds of pages, researchers can upload a clinical PDF, ask questions in the chatbot, generate knowledge graphs, and export AI-generated presentation slides.

 ---